All ABout Tap Dance

 George Crumb

-But African-Americans held on to their traditional rhythms by transferring them to their feet.
-The tapping out of complex rhythmic passages was developed, and a subtle, intricate and vital physical code of expression was born.
+But, African Americans held on to their traditional rhythms -- by transferring them to their feet.
+The skill of tapping out complex rhythmic passages was widely developed, and a subtle, intricate and vital physical code of expression was born.

-By the mid-nineteenth century, African-Americans had combined their footwork with Irish and British clogging steps to create a style called "buck and wing." which became Modern Tap Dance.
+By the mid-nineteenth century, African Americans had combined their footwork with Irish and British clogging steps to create a style called "Buck and Wing," which would eventually became Modern Tap Dance.

 You're only one CLICK away!